postcss/postcss/docs/plugins.md

 * [`postcss-maze`] is a mobile first, semantic responsive grid to suit any design pattern.
 * [`postcss-neat`] is a semantic and fluid grid framework.
+* [`postcss-oldschool-grid`] is a grid system with wrapping columns and padding gutters.
 * [`postcss-simple-grid`] create grid with one line.
 * [`lost`] feature-rich `calc()` grid system by Jeet author.